 - My thighs are a bit bigger, and much firmer.
 Like curled up on the couch watching TV and I run my hand along my thigh and it has angles from muscle.
 I lifted weights for two years loving Leg Day and didn’t have such definition.

-I don’t believe weightloss should be a goal.
+I don’t believe weightloss should be the goal.
 We get one body, we should pamper and nurture it.
 I have a Peloton to keep my heart strong and build muscles so I can enjoy life better and longer.
 If your goal is just to be smaller, this likely isn’t the route for you and I am not the person you should be looking to for advice or inspiration.
 My goals are more like being able to get up from sitting on the floor without needing assistance, being able to tour a favorite city without feeling broken the next day, and having blood work that confuses doctors when they compare it to my age and weight.
 So yeah, I don’t have a lot to share about weightloss and Peloton.

 Does your bum/knees/back hurt with the Peloton?